 RTKLIB gave me a very good accuracy, but is this real ?
 I can’t answer for this individual point, but with the results I got on surveys points from the French national geographic institute (IGN), I think I can say that the accuracy should be at about 5 or 10 cm, as my base coordinates are not perfect.

 We are in September 2017, and the IGN just published new aerial imagery, and they usually do a very very good job.
 Finally I can see the roundabout I draw on OpenStreetMap 1 year earlier.

 Let’s compare my recording and the pictures:

+Hey !
+Not bad !!
 Now I must train to drive with a centimeter accuracy :-)

+I speak about gnss trace accuracy, aerial imagery accuracy, but what about OpenStreetMap accuracy ?
 I heard that with 7 decimals, the coordinates stored in the OpenStreetMap database get only a 10 cm accuracy.
 Don’t you think that It’ll be a problem sooner or later ?

 Perhaps we should consider adding a 8th decimal ?